CHUCKLE -- When Humans Teach AI To Learn Emotions The Easy Way: Experimental Evaluation

 \section{Experimental Evaluation}

-Deep neural networks typically require large datasets and extensive training, but our work faced limitations due to the limited number of training clips and computing resources.
-To overcome this, we trained on pre-extracted acoustic features (Section~\ref{ssec:subheaddataset}) instead of raw audio, allowing for more efficient learning.
-Training was performed under three settings: non-curriculum (full dataset each epoch), random curriculum (four equal sequential parts), and curriculum learning (increasing difficulty).
-Table~\ref{tab:model_details} summarizes the experimental setup details.
+Neural networks typically require large datasets and extensive training, but limited training clips and computing resources constrained our work.
+To address this challenge, we used pre-extracted HuBERT representations~\cite{hsu2021hubert} instead of raw audio, enabling more efficient learning.

-\textbf{LSTMs}: All curricula and the random baseline outperformed the non-curriculum strategy (Table~\ref{tab:results}).
-Rule-based curricula, particularly Intended-Perceived Agreement 1 and 3, achieved the highest, statistically significant gains, indicating LSTMs strongly benefit from staged curriculum learning.

-Figure~\ref{fig:model-performances}(a) shows that the curriculum framework reduced initial errors and accelerated convergence by enabling the model to build on knowledge from earlier stages.
-Figure~\ref{fig:model-performances}(b) further demonstrates steady gains as the model progressed from easy to more difficult samples, with the most significant increase observed between \texttt{Easy} (Stage 1) to \texttt{Borderline Easy} (Stage 2) bins, which contained most of the data.

-\textbf{Transformer Models:} The baseline (Table~\ref{tab:results}) achieved strong accuracy, outperforming LSTMs due to its superior ability to capture long-term dependencies.
-Unlike LSTMs, most curricula did not improve this baseline, in fact, random and entropy-based ones even decreased performance.
-However, the Intended-Perceived Agreement 1 curriculum yielded the best result with a statistically significant improvement, showing that while transformers are robust, perception-based curricula can still enhance them.

-Figure~\ref{fig:model-performances}(c) shows a consistent decrease in training loss across stages, with a noticeable spike in stage 2 due to the larger and more diverse \texttt{Borderline Easy} set (Table~\ref{tab:data_distribution_rule_based}).
-Unlike LSTMs, which gradually adapt, Transformers are more sensitive to distribution shifts~\cite{liu2020transformer}, likely due to residual connections and multi-head attention, making them temporarily unstable before re-converging.
-Accuracy trends (Figure~\ref{fig:model-performances}(d)) highlight steady improvements across stages, with the largest jump from \texttt{Easy} (Stage 1) to \texttt{Borderline Easy} (Stage 2).

-\textbf{Cost Analysis:} Figures~\ref{fig:cost-compare}(a) and \ref{fig:cost-compare}(b) show that both LSTMs and Transformers with curricula are more efficient than their non-curriculum counterparts.
-For LSTMs, curricula increase the relative mean accuracy by 4.2-6.5\% above the baseline while requiring up to 40.3\% fewer updates.
-Intended-Perceived Agreement 1 achieves the highest mean accuracy gain (a 6.5\% relative increase) with 17.6\% fewer updates, and Intended-Perceived Agreement 2 achieves the greatest efficiency gain (a 3.59\% relative increase) with 40.3\% fewer updates.
-For Transformers, Intended-Perceived Agreement 1, achieves the highest mean accuracy gain (a 1.6\% relative increase over the baseline) while reducing updates by 17.6\%.
-The most efficient curriculum, Intended-Perceived Agreement 2, decreases costs by 40.3\% with a slight mean accuracy loss (a 1.4\% relative decrease).
-In general, curriculum learning provides a significant cost-efficiency advantage by reducing the updates required to reach a specific performance level.
+We used self-supervised speech representations from the HuBERT model, specifically the HuBERT-Xlarge variant available through the Hugging Face Transformers library~\cite{wolf2020transformers}.
+All audio samples were resampled to 16 kHz and processed with the HuBERT feature extractor.
+We extracted frame-level representations from the model's final hidden layer without performing task-specific fine-tuning.
+The HuBERT-Xlarge model generated 1280-dimensional embeddings per frame, resulting in variable-length sequences based on the duration of the audio.